Simply Stylin' Tips

 Silicone is an expensive ingredient.
 And because silicone can be an expensive ingredient, most silicone hair products contain inexpensive fillers like alcohol or mineral oil.
 These fillers don’t really provide any functional benefit to the product – they simply make the product cheaper for the manufacturer to make, padding their profit.
 Additionally, fillers easily lessen the protective effects of silicone on the hair.
 These watered-down silicone hair products can work, but generally they aren’t as effective as pure silicone hair products.

 Pure silicone products have no fillers included in their formulations.
 Because they are concentrated with pure silicone, these products can be much more effective at providing all the benefits you can get out of silicone.
 In fact, you may find that, in comparison to silicone hair products that contain fillers, you need to use less to get your desired results.
-Generally, these products are more expensive than their watered-down counterparts, but you can find a few affordable pure silicone hair products (see below).
+Although these products cost slightly more than watered-down versions, pure silicone hair products are still beneficial (see below).

 Uggghhh!
 My frizzy hair!